mimaketi/QuillDesktop/doc/index.rst

 ..
-Quill View/Converter documentation master file, created by sphinx-quickstart on Sun Dec  9 15:37:30 2012.
+Quill Desktop documentation master file, created by sphinx-quickstart on Sun Dec  9 15:37:30 2012.

-Welcome to Quill View/Converter's documentation!
+Welcome to Quill Desktop's documentation!
 ================================================

 Quill is an open-source handwriting note-taking app for Android tablets.
-This program lets you view ``.quill`` backup files on your desktop, and/or convert them to different formats.
+This program is a desktop companion for it.
+It lets you view ``.quill`` backup files without your Android device, and/or convert them to different formats.

 * Google play market: https://market.android.com/details?id=com.write.Quill
 * Google code project page: http://code.google.com/p/android-quill/